finos/datahelix/README.md

 The data generator has been written in Java to allow cross platform compatibility, allowing it to work on Microsoft Windows, Apple Mac and Linux equally.

 ## Getting started
-As the data generator is at an _beta_ stage, there are no published releases.
-To be able to use this tool, please build the tool then you'll be able to use it as with the examples below.
+As the data generator is at a _beta_ stage, there are no published releases.
+To be able to use this tool, please build the tool (see development setup instructions below) then you'll be able to use it as with the examples below.

 ### Usage examples